 Program overview

-The Library & Information Technician (Accelerated) program at Seneca is designed for individuals with prior education who wish to fast-track their learning in the library and information field.
+The Library & Information Technician (Accelerated) program at Seneca is designed for individuals with prior education who wish to fast-track their career in library services.
 This 12-month program equips students with the skills necessary to perform essential library operations and work collaboratively with librarians.
 Students will learn to provide materials, information, and services to library clients while becoming proficient in acquiring, preparing, and organizing diverse library materials using industry-specific software.
 The program is structured to be completed in a condensed format, making it ideal for those eager to enter the workforce quickly.

 Program structure

-The Library & Information Technician (Accelerated) program is structured to be completed over a duration of 3 semesters (12 months).
-The program is delivered in a hybrid format, combining both online and in-person learning experiences.
+The Library & Information Technician (Accelerated) program is structured to be completed in 3 semesters over 12 months.
+The program is offered in a hybrid delivery format, combining online coursework with in-person learning.
 Here’s a brief overview of the program structure:

 • First Semester: May and June